 Susan Duncan and Cara Storm met while serving as Executive and Marketing Directors in San Francisco’s visual arts community.
 Since then, they’ve shared many a table and swapped many a story about both their gardening and life adventures.
 Given their on-going volunteerism and board service over the years in areas including education and food insecurity, launching getstarted was a natural progression of their backgrounds, values and friendship.

-With distinct expertise in arts management, grantmaking and fundraising, organizational planning and board development, Susan has been a management consultant in the non-profit sector for the last 20 years, capping successive executive director roles with prominent Bay Area performing and visual arts organizations.
-Susan has significant know-how in bringing creative ideas to fruition, securing financial support, and crafting partnerships.
+With distinct expertise in arts management, grantmaking and fundraising, organizational planning and board development, Susan has been a management consultant in the non-profit sector for the last 20 years, capping successive executive director roles with prominent Bay Area performing and visual arts organizations, including Aurora Theatre Company, Chanticleer and California Shakespeare Theater.
+Susan has significant know-how in bringing creative ideas to fruition, securing financial support and crafting partnerships.
 She also delights in sharing her bounty of zucchini and summer squash starts and produce with friends and neighbors.

-For over fifteen years, Cara has raised visibility, increased attendance and revenues, and contributed to long-term sustainability and growth for her marketing and communications consulting firm’s arts and cultural organization clients.
-Clients include museums, art fairs, parks departments, botanical gardens, libraries and performing arts, with projects focused on strategic marketing and communications, media planning and sponsorships, promotional partnerships and event planning.
+For over fifteen years, Cara has increased visibility, attendance, revenues and long-term sustainability for her marketing and communications consulting firm’s clients, with projects focused on strategy, creative campaigns, media sponsorships, partnerships and events.
+Clients consist of an array of arts and cultural organizations, including Art Market Productions, the Conservatory of Flowers, the Fine Arts Museums of San Francisco, San Francisco Botanical Garden and SFMOMA.
 Friends aware of her joy for edible gardening have suggested she set up Cara’s Corn Cam, though this year’s strawberries and tomatoes are giving that category stiff competition.

 publicist | nina sazevich

-Nina Sazevich has been a freelance publicist working with museums, arts groups, gardens, and other non-profit organizations in the San Francisco Bay Area since 2002.
-Prior to starting her consulting business, Sazevich worked for 10 years in education and communications at one of the Bay Area's children's museums.
-Her volunteer work has included serving as Board President and Vice President for organizations supporting the arts, disabilities and at risk youth.
+Nina has been a freelance publicist working with museums, arts groups, gardens and other non-profit organizations in the San Francisco Bay Area since 2002.
+Prior to starting her consulting business, she worked for 10 years in education and communications at one of the Bay Area's children's museums.
+Nina's volunteer work has included serving as Board President and Vice President for organizations supporting the arts, disabilities and at risk youth.
 She is currently enjoying a first-time bumper crop harvest of a plum tree she grew from seed.

 Thank you to the many other people and businesses who have helped bring this vision to fruition.